agoumilevski/Framework/README.md

 of DSGE models in Python environment.

  ## How to run:
- - Create or modify existing YAML model file in examples/models folder.
+ - Create or modify existing YAML model file in Framework/models folder.
  - Open src/tests/test.py file and set *fname* to the name of this model file.
- - Run simulations by double-clicking on run batch file located under Framework folder.
+ - Set eorking firectory to Framework/src.
+ - Run script tests/test.py.

 ## Content:
  - Sample model file (see `<models/Toy/JLMP98.yaml>`)